Home Page

 MART 210 - Creation of Media Story.
 3 Credits.

 Offered autumn.
-Media Arts majors only.
+Restricted to students in Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 Preparatory to writing in visual story forms (screenplay, animation, games) students immerse themselves in writing and drawing improvisations through journaling and short project creation.

 MART 214 - Digital Publishing & Design.
 3 Credits.